-- Titrate oxygen saturation to 94% 98%. - If patient has a tracheostomy tube see Tracheostomy Care 5.13. - For respiratory distress: - Administer high concentration oxygen (humidified if available) via mask positioned on face or if child resists, held near face. - Monitor closely for fatigue, decreased mentation, and respiratory failure. - o For children with chronic lung disease or congenital heart disease, maintain or increase home oxygen level to patient's target saturations.
+- Consider inserting nasopharyngeal airway adjunct with oropharyngeal.
+Often multiple adjuncts are beneficial. - Titrate oxygen saturation to 94% 98%. - If patient has a tracheostomy tube see Tracheostomy Care 5.13. - For respiratory distress: - Administer high concentration oxygen (humidified if available) via mask positioned on face or if child resists, held near face. - Monitor closely for fatigue, decreased mentation, and respiratory failure. - For children with chronic lung disease or congenital heart disease, maintain or increase home oxygen level to patient's target saturations.
 Note: Pulse oximetry is difficult to obtain in children.
 Do not rely exclusively on pulse oximetry.
 If child continues to exhibit signs of respiratory distress despite high oxygen saturation levels, continue oxygen administration.

-For respiratory failure or for distress that does not improve with oxygen administration:

-- Determine if child's respiratory distress/failure is caused by a preexisting condition: - For Allergic Reaction/Anaphylaxis, refer to the Allergic Reaction/Anaphylaxis Protocol 2.2P. - For Asthma/Reactive Airway Disease/Croup, refer to the Asthma/Bronchiolitis/ Croup Protocol 2.3P. - For Pediatric Cardiac Arrest: consider insertion of a supraglottic airway; see procedures for Supraglottic Airways 5.12. - For pediatrics in severe respiratory distress due to asthma consider use of CPAP.
+- For respiratory failure or for distress that does not improve with oxygen administration: - Assist ventilations with a bag-valve-mask at rate appropriate for child's age.
+Reference Pediatric Color Coded Appendix A3. - Determine if child's respiratory distress/failure is caused by a preexisting condition: - For Allergic Reaction/Anaphylaxis, refer to the Allergic Reaction/Anaphylaxis Protocol 2.2P. - o For Asthma/Reactive Airway Disease/Croup, refer to the Asthma/Bronchiolitis/ Croup Protocol 2.3P. - For Pediatric Cardiac Arrest: consider insertion of a supraglottic airway; see procedures for Supraglottic Airways 5.12. - For pediatrics in severe respiratory distress due to asthma consider use of CPAP.
 See CPAP Procedure 5.4.